jyunyikuo/AmebaPro2_SDK_v9.0a/README.md

     ```
     Note: It may require to copy the flash_ntz.bin to Pro2_PG_tool_linux_v1.2.3 folder before running this command

+- If Nor flash
+  - use image tool(AmebaZII_PGTool_Linux) to download the image to AmebaPro2 and reboot

 - Configure WiFi Connection
   - While runnung the example, you may need to configure WiFi connection by using these commands in uart terminal.
     ```